TomekLesniak/docs.pl-pl/docs/core/extensions/logging-providers.md

 ### <a name="console"></a>Konsola

 `Console`Dostawca rejestruje dane wyjściowe w konsoli programu.
-Aby uzyskać więcej informacji na temat wyświetlania `Console` dzienników w programie Development, zobacz [Rejestrowanie danych wyjściowych z uruchamiania programu dotnet i programu Visual Studio](logging.md#logging-output-from-dotnet-run-and-visual-studio).

 ### <a name="debug"></a>Debugowanie